sezginerdem/p11-MultiRegion_Jenkins_CI-CD_Dep_Ansible-Terraform/Solution.md

+# Description
+You were recently hired as an Infrastructure Automation Engineer at a SaaS company.
+The company is trying to move away from cloud-provider-specific infrastructure as code.
+They want to test out Terraform for infrastructure deployment as it is cloud agnostic and Ansible as it is OS agnostic and also a hybrid IaC tool.

+Your first task is to use Terraform and Ansible to deploy a distributed Jenkins CI/CD pipeline and put it behind one of the company's DNS domains for testing.
+It sounds easy enough but there's quite some planning which will go into this and you're already on top of it.
 # MultiRegion_Jenkins_CI-CD_Dep_Ansible-Terraform

 I compared and contrasted Terraform, Ansible, and Terraform in this project as I gear up for diving into this project to use all of these infrastructure-as-code technologies.